 What must be included in the residence contract?

-A residence contract must include the name and contact details of the operator of the retirement village, details about the particular residence the person will reside in, and the resident’s rights and obligations under the contract, including [Retirement Villages Act 2016 (SA) s 20]:
+A resident contract must include the name and contact details of the operator of the retirement village, details about the particular residence the person will reside in, and the resident’s rights and obligations under the contract, including:

 - The right to cool off (to rescind the contract and not proceed with becoming a resident in the retirement village)